-Welcome to our first ever native plant sale!
+Welcome to our fourth annual native plant sale!

-The sale is organized so that you can select plant communities that will build habitat for diverse native insects and birds.
-At this inaugural (pilot) sale, we are highlighting certain native plants that support the endangered Rusty Patched Bumble Bee (RPBB), which relies on them.
+At this sale, we are highlighting certain native plants that support the endangered Rusty Patched Bumble Bee (RPBB), which relies on them.
 They are also great plants for wildlife other than the RPBB: any plants listed in the store below with *RPBB* by their names will help the Rusty Patched Bumble Bee.
 Ultimately we want to achieve a richly diverse natural habitat in our city of Evanston and beyond!
 The sale is organized to help you find the right plants for your garden:

-Shrubs and trees will be sold in #2 gallon - #5 gallon pots, ranging from 18" - 36" tall.
+Shrubs and trees will be sold in varied sizes: #2 gallon - #5 gallon pots, ranging from 18" - 36" tall.
+With a few as small as plugs or pint.
+Prices are adjusted for these different sizes.

 Sale Proceeds support the EEA and NHE's mission and the Evanston Ecology Center programs.